-1 Module name 38144 Poverty, Inequality and Microfinance in South Africa 2,5 ECTS 2 Courses / lectures Masterseminar: Povery, Inequality and Microfinance in South Africa (2 SWS) 2,5 ECTS 3 Lecturers Prof. Jürgen Kähler
+1 Module name 38144 Poverty, Inequality and Microfinance in South Africa 2,5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
+3 Lecturers -

-4 Module coordinator Prof. Jürgen Kähler 5 The module is designed to provide the context within which detailed analysis of the policy framework aim alleviate poverty and reduce inequality can be asse The emphasis will be placed on indicators which ca disaggregated.
-Students will gain insight on the relabetween poverty, inequality and human development alleviation of poverty and inequality as well as mee of basic needs are primary goals of the government in developing countries but are not the only ones the governments are trying to attain.
-Nonetheless, reduction of poverty and inequality are daunting challenges in context of South Africa.
-Achieving this will mean such changes in economic power between men and won between urban and rural areas and between black white.
-In this regard improving access to financial report through microfinance is an important market reform can assist in the alleviation of poverty and reduction inequality.
+4 Module coordinator Prof. Jürgen Kähler 5 Contents The module is designed to provide the context within which detailed analysis of the policy framework aimed to alleviate poverty and reduce inequality can be assessed.
+The emphasis will be placed on indicators which can be disaggregated.
+Students will gain insight on the relationship between poverty, inequality and human development.
+The alleviation of poverty and inequality as well as meeting of basic needs are primary goals of the governments in developing countries but are not the only ones that governments are trying to attain.
+Nonetheless, reduction of poverty and inequality are daunting challenges in the context of South Africa.
+Achieving this will mean substantial changes in economic power between men and women, between urban and rural areas and between black and white.
+In this regard improving access to financial markets through microfinance is an important market reform that can assist in the alleviation of poverty and reduction of inequality.
 General topics 1) Measures of poverty and inequality 2) The extent and distribution of poverty 3) Poverty and human development 4) Reducing poverty and inequality 5) Effect of microfinance/microcredit on poverty and inequality 6 Learning objectives and skills Subject-specific skills: Students will: Show an understanding poverty and inequality dimensions in the context of South Africa Discuss and evaluate major poverty and inequality reduction policies/strategies Will gain understanding of the South African economy Critical examine the effect of microfinance/microcredit on poverty and inequality Methodological skills: Students will acquire: Analysis, synthesis, and evaluation skills.
-Personal and Social skills:

-Students will be able to demonstrate ability to: Collect, Collate and manage information Be a team member Integrate different ideas Plan and management time Prerequisites None.
-Integration in curriculum semester: 1;3 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Method of examination Written or oral Student Presentation (15-20 minutes) Written Assignment (8 pages) Grading procedure Written or oral (0%) Successful completion of a presentation and written assignment to determine pass/fail.
-Module frequency Irregular Workload in clock hours Contact hours: 20 hours Independent study: 55 hours Module duration ?? semester (no information for Module duration available) Teaching and examination language english Bibliography Akanbi, O., A. (2016).
+Personal and Social skills: Students will be able to demonstrate ability to: Collect, Collate and manage information Be a team member Integrate different ideas Plan and management time 7 Prerequisites None.
+8 Integration in curriculum semester: 1;3 9 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Written or oral Student Presentation (15-20 minutes) Written Assignment (8 pages) 11 Grading procedure Written or oral (pass/fail) Successful completion of a presentation and written assignment to determine pass/fail.
+12 Module frequency Irregular 13 Workload in clock hours Contact hours: 20 hours Independent study: 55 hours 14 Module duration ?? semester (no information for Module duration available) 15 Teaching and examination language english 16 Bibliography Akanbi, O., A. (2016).
 The growth, poverty and inequality nexusin South Africa: Cointegration and causality analysis, Development Southern Africa, 33 (2).
 Ali, I., A., M.& Ghoneim, H.(2019).
 The effect of microfinance on income inequality: Perspective of developing countries, Journal of Economics and Management, 35(1).
 Barros, C., P. & Gupta, R. (2017).
 Development, poverty and inequality, The Journal of Developing Areas, 51(1).
-Integration in curriculum Module compatibility Method of examination Grading procedure Module frequency Workload in clock hours Module duration Teaching and examination language